anil-650/notes/Statistics/sta.md

 # What are difference between qualitative and quantitative data
 *Data means information. statistics always uses the raw data before using the statistical methon its used in redefiend form
-basicaly dtat are classi fied into 4 catagory*
+basicaly data are classified into 4 catagory*
 1. Quantitative classification
    - based on value or quantity
 1. Quantitative classified